top of page

 Pause and Take a Deep Breath

 I cannot remember names or where I left the keys, people say I repeat myself and often seem confused.
-I must have dementia.
+I must have Dementia.
 It’s easy to leap to conclusions but considerably more difficult to speak to your doctor about your concerns.
-You fear stepping into your doctor’s office all but guarantees a diagnosis of dementia.
+You fear that stepping into your doctor’s office all but guarantees a diagnosis of Dementia.
 However, a thorough medical exam may uncover other reasons, such as a bladder infection or medications that can explain why you are sometimes forgetful or confused.

 Pause and take a Deep Breath